 The 26-ounce capacity holds a lot of water but isn’t too heavy if you take it with you for an outdoor adventure.
 The outside temperature of this water bottle stays consistent (sans condensation) no matter whether there is a hot or a cold beverage inside.
 Which means it's always comfortable to hold thanks to the double-wall vacuum insulation.
 It also comes with a leakproof cap with a three-finger grip, making it easy to hold.
-We like this lid much better than the one on the mug model.
+However, the bottle is not designed to be used with carbonated beverages or to store food.

 This rambler is available in a number of bright and neutral tones and is coated with a special powder layer that is meant to last a long time and resist fading.
 This rambler is dishwasher-safe—just remove the rubber lid gasket first and throw it in the utensils basket of your dishwasher to better remove built-up grime.
 It's also extra easy to clean by hand because of the wide mouth opening.

 Material: Kitchen-grade stainless steel, proprietary powder coating | Capacity: 26 ounces | Dimensions: 3.4 x 10.9 inches

 "When I need a bottle that's going to survive bumps and drops, I reach for my Yeti Rambler.
 It's super solid and keeps my drinks cold or hot for hours.
 The extra-wide mouth makes it easy to add a few ice cubes and also clean with a bottle brush when I'm done." — Taysha Murtaugh, Editorial Director

 Leak-proof and spill-proof

 Lightweight yet durable